odubno/instagram-analyzer/README.md

-# Instagram Scraper - from IPython to Flask
+# Instagram Analyzer - from IPython to Flask

-Heroku [link](http://instagram-scrape.herokuapp.com/) to the web app.

 Welcome!